Skip to content

 0.5 / 1

-The company only reports one example of local stakeholder engagement to prevent conflicts.
-It states that to prevent conflicts with communities around HCV areas, the company regularly disseminates the existence of HCV areas and explains the functions of the areas designated as HCVs to the surrounding community.
-This outreach is carried out annually in villages around the HCV areas.
+The company provides only one example of local stakeholder engagement to prevent conflicts.
+It states that to prevent conflicts with communities around HCV areas, it conducts regular outreach to raise awareness about the existence and the function of these areas.
+This engagement is carried out annually in villages around the HCV areas.

 • Y